the-teachingRSE-project/competencies/competencies.md

 ## Mentoring and diversity

-RSEs are often experienced professionals who instruct and work closely with early career researches.
+RSEs are often experienced professionals who instruct and work closely with early career researchers.
 Similarly to academic supervisors, they bear a certain responsibility to guide and advise younger colleagues with respect to career development and the achievement of academic goals.
 According to the UNESCO Science Report [@Schneegans2021] women account for 33.3% of all researchers while the majority of researchers come from G20 countries (88.8%).